Tskit for phylogenetics#

 Sample nodes#

-Often we are only have detailed information about specific nodes that we have sampled, such as genomes A, B, C, D, and E in the example above.
+Often, we only have detailed information about specific nodes that we have sampled, such as genomes A, B, C, D, and E in the example above.
 These are designated as sample nodes, and are plotted as square nodes.
 The concept of sample nodes is integral to the tskit format.
-They can be identified by using the Node.is_sample() and Tree.is_sample() methods, or can be listed using TreeSequence.samples() or Tree.samples() (internally, the node.flags field is used to flag up which nodes are samples):
+They can be identified by using the Node.is_sample() and Tree.is_sample() methods, or can be listed using TreeSequence.samples() or Tree.samples() (internally, the node.flags field is used to record which nodes are samples):

 for n_id in tree.nodes():